modelscope/data-juicer/tools/postprocess/README.md

 # Postprocess tools

-This folder contains some postprocess scripts for additional processing of your processed dataset using data-juicer.
+This folder contains some postprocess scripts for additional processing of your processed dataset using Data-Juicer.

 ## Usage